funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 ### Factional Abilities

-* Dark God's Favor: When a Death Cultist dies, every faction that is an enemy of the faction that killed the Death Cultist gains one use of their Dark God's Favor ability.
-Those factions will not be told that they have gained this ability.
 * Dark God's Command: At the start of the game, you will learn the identity of The Chosen One.
-If the game has 15 or more players, you will also receive 1 false positive The Chosen One for every 2 additional players beyond 13. *(A false positive The Chosen One might have another power role.)*
+If the game starts with 15 or more players, you will also receive 1 false positive The Chosen One for every 2 additional players beyond 13. *(Each false positive The Chosen One is selected from among the Villagers.)*
-* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target non-The-Chosen-One player to your faction.
-That player's role does not change, and they do not leave their original faction. *(They will retain all other abilities, including abilities of their previous faction, like private chat.
+* Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change, and they do not leave their original faction. *(The target player will retain all other abilities, including abilities of their previous faction, like private communication.
 This is in addition to gaining access to the Death Cult factional abilities.
-This player can only win if The Death Cult and their original faction both win.)*
+This player can only win if The Death Cult and their original faction both win.
+This player is not obligated to share their true role or otherwise cooperate with the Death Cult.)*
 * Congregation: You have private communication with all members of your faction.

-**You win only if The Chosen One is eliminated and every Death Cultist is lynched, in any order.
-This victory does not end the game or prevent other factions from winning.**
+**You win only if The Chosen One is eliminated and every Death Cultist is lynched, in any order. *(This victory does not end the game or prevent other factions from winning.)***

 ### Roles